You know the feeling.

 The throat tightening when see proof of your best friend's baby's first steps on Facebook as your same-aged kiddo is just beginning to crawl.

 It feels as though we can't help but compare our babies' milestones, but is it valuable?
+And should we worry if our babies aren’t exactly by-the-book in their milestones?
 Hands down, the most common question I receive from parents is, "My baby isn't ____ yet, should I be worried?"
 And I also hear from many twin parents who struggle with comparing the different developmental paces of their two.

 Here are some things to consider if you find yourself battling worries over your baby's milestones or suffering the consequences of baby comparisons.